Certified Reinforcement Learning with Logic Guidance: Overview

-In our setup, the LTL property acts as a high-level guide for the agent, whereas the low-level planning is handled by a native RL scheme.
-In order to synchronise this high-level guide with RL, we convert the LTL property into an automaton, namely a finite-state machine \cite{bible}.
-In general, however, LTL-to-automaton translation may result in a non-deterministic model, over which policy synthesis for MDPs is in general not semantically meaningful.
-A standard solution to this issue is to use Safra construction to determinise the automaton, which as expected can increase its size dramatically \cite{safra,nba2d}.
-An alternative solution is to directly convert the given LTL formula into a Deterministic Rabin Automaton (DRA), which by definition rules out non-determinism.
-Nevertheless, it is known that such conversion results, in the worst case, in automata that are doubly exponential in the size of the original LTL formula \cite{dra4}.
-Conversely, in this paper we propose to express the given LTL property as a Limit Deterministic B\"uchi Automaton (LDBA) \cite{sickert}.
-It is shown that this construction results in an exponential-sized automaton for LTL$\setminus$GU\footnote{LTL$\setminus$GU is a fragment of linear temporal logic with the restriction that no until operator occurs in the scope of an always operator}, and it results in nearly the same size as a DRA for the rest of LTL.
-Furthermore, a B\"uchi automaton is semantically easier than a Rabin automaton in terms of its acceptance conditions, which makes policy synthesis algorithms much simpler to implement \cite{sickert2,tkachev}. \rbtl{However, we should emphasise that there exist a few LDBA construction algorithms for LTL, but not all of resulting LDBAs can be employed for quantitative model-checking, e.g. \cite{kini}.}
+We give a brief overview of our approach.
+As is standard in existing methods, we convert the LTL property into an automaton, namely a finite-state machine~\cite{bible}.
+However, LTL-to-automaton translation may result in a non-deterministic model, over which policy synthesis for MDPs is not semantically meaningful.
+A~standard solution to this issue is to use Safra's construction to determinise the automaton.
+This is known to increase its size dramatically~\cite{safra, nba2d}.
+An alternative solution is to convert the given LTL formula directly into a Deterministic Rabin Automaton (DRA).
+Such a conversion results, in the worst case, in automata that are doubly exponential in the size of the original LTL formula~\cite{dra4}.